Stream & Drainage System Protection Bylaw

 The Erosion and Sediment Control supervisor is responsible for ensuring the implementation of the Erosion and Sediment Control measures according to the Erosion and Sediment Control plan, along with inspections, monitoring and maintenance.
 Wet season monitoring is to be carried out weekly with bi-weekly reporting.
 Dry season monitoring is carried out bi-weekly with monthly reporting.
 Reports are also required within seven days of a Significant Rainfall Event.
 Further details are outlined in the Bylaw.

-Monitoring reports are to be emailed to the Erosion and Sediment Control supervisor.
+Monitoring reports are to be emailed by the ESC Supervisor.

 Fees and Security